 As the negotiations in Paris failed to introduce an effective system to regulate the aggregate global total of carbon emissions, we assert that the initiative to do this has to come from the global non-governmental sector, from an organised movement of citizens working together across the globe.

 What institutional arrangements are needed and who should take responsibility for establishing an effective mechanism?
-We intend to start a conversation about how to do this: our proposal is to establish an independent Global Climate Commons Trust to regulate the aggregate global total of carbon emissions in accordance with climate science by means of a global Cap&Share scheme.
+We are starting a conversation about how to do this: our proposal is to establish an independent Global Climate Commons Trust to regulate the aggregate global total of carbon emissions in accordance with climate science by means of a global Cap&Share scheme.
 CapGlobalCarbon was launched at an official side event at the Paris negotiations on 5 December 2015.

 To get this project off the ground will require a critical mass of individuals and non-governmental organisations to initiate and develop the basic proposal on behalf of humanity as a whole including future generations.
 The current crisis offers us the opportunity to realise our potential as the Earth’s first conscious/aware species, to ensure that our collective actions match our knowledge and understanding.
 Exceptional times call for exceptional measures.
 CapGlobalCarbon is something we together can make happen.
 But we are under no illusions about the scale of the ambition or the size of the task.
 The proposed Trust needs to be legally constituted.
 It must be required to act for the benefit of the whole of humanity including future generations.
 It must be required to operate on the best available climate science.
 It must be adequately resourced.
 It will then need to gain widespread support.